Rowan Robertson: Recruitment, audition, announcement

 As a Dio fan himself, Robertson became aware of Craig Goldy's departure from Dio after the band's Dream Evil album and subsequent tour.
 Robertson began an earnest effort to make contact with the band's management, asking for a chance to audition.
 His initial effort was unsuccessful.
 After reaching out to the band's label, Phonogram Records, (not long after seeing Dio with Craig Goldy on guitars live at the Monsters of Rock festival at Donington Castle, in the UK, in 1987), Robertson received a generic-in-nature response declining his request for a personal audition.
 Robertson persisted and reached out to Dio's official fan club, hoping to reach someone closer to and with stronger personal ties to the band's management.
 The latter effort proved successful.
 The band's fan club forwarded Robertson's demo, this time leading to an audition.
 At the beginning of 1989 Robertson was flown to Los Angeles for a formal audition with Ronnie James and Wendy Dio.
 A second audition led to an offer and an official announcement that Robertson was now the band's official new guitarist.
 Members of the press were invited to meet the new guitar player at Oliver's Pub, in New York City on 20 July 1989.
-Between the Oliver's Pub event and the release of Lock Up the Wolves, media focus on the promising new guitar player was significant.
+Between the Oliver's Pub event and the release of Lock Up the Wolves, media focus on the new guitar player was significant.

 Lock Up the Wolves

 Lock Up the Wolves sessions initially included Jimmy Bain, Vinny Appice and Jens Johansson.
 This line-up had already written and recorded parts of Lock Up the Wolves before Bain and Appice were replaced with Teddy Cook and former AC/DC drummer Simon Wright, respectively.
 The album was released on 15 May 1990, and the band embarked on a tour in support of the album.

-Lock Up the Wolves represented a clear evolution for Dio as a band.
-Ronnie James Dio replaced his band's entire line-up from its previous album, but only after working with them to some degree on what would eventually become Lock Up the Wolves.
-In this sense, the album was not an abrupt change from the band's previous work, but a protracted evolution in the band's sound that was ultimately delivered by one of the band's strongest line-ups.
-By 1990 and 1991 the music industry would go through a pretty dramatic shift as Grunge began to make a commercially aggressive appearance in the music scene: Soundgarden, Alice in Chains, Screaming Trees, had already been signed to major labels and had performed well commercially by then.